 Fair value is estimated at a price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants in the principal market for the asset or liability.
 Fair value measurements are based on a hierarchy which prioritizes valuation technique inputs into three levels.
-The fair value hierarchy is composed of: (i) Level 1 measurements, which are fair value measurements using quoted unadjusted market prices in active markets for identical assets or liabilities, (ii) Level 2 measurements, which are fair value measurements using inputs, other than Level 1 inputs, which are directly or indirectly observable for the asset or liability and (iii) Level 3 measurements, which are fair value hierarchy gives the highest priority to Level 1 measurements and the lowest priority to Level 3 measurements.
+The fair value hierarchy is composed of: (i) Level 1 measurements, which are fair value measurements using quoted unadjusted market prices in active markets for identical assets or liabilities, (ii) Level 2 measurements, which are fair value measurements using inputs, other than Level 1 inputs, which are directly or indirectly observable for the asset or liability and (iii) Level 3 measurements, which are fair value measurements which use unobservable inputs.
+The fair value hierarchy gives the highest priority to Level 1 measurements and the lowest priority to Level 3 measurements.